ArnaudVanderveken/ConnectFourMachineLearning/README.md

 When creating a new AI, you have the option to choose between two learning methods: Qlearning, and Temporal-Difference Lambda (aka TDLambda)

 #### QLearning
 This method relies on the [QLearning Algorithm](https://en.wikipedia.org/wiki/Q-learning).
 To update the weight matrices of the network, QLearning will compare the win probability (optained by passing a game state through the neural network) of the state pre-move and the state corresponding to the best possible move, even if the AI plays a random move due to exploration.
-This gives the advantage not to penalize the networ for exploring other potential solutions.
+This gives the advantage not to penalize the network for exploring other potential solutions.

 This delta in the probabilities will be used as reward.
-To propagate this reward in the network, we use the [Backpropagation](https://en.wikipedia.org/wiki/Backpropagation) principle, meaning we start at the output layer of the network and moving backwards through the layers towards the input layer.
+To propagate this reward in the network, we use the [Backpropagation](https://en.wikipedia.org/wiki/Backpropagation) principle, meaning that we start at the output layer of the network and move backwards through the layers towards the input layer.

 #### TDLambda
-[TDLambda](https://en.wikipedia.org/wiki/Temporal_difference_learning) is somewhat simial to the QLearning approach, but differs on two points.
-First it uses the actual move played to determine the probability delta, instead of the best move like in QLearning.
+[TDLambda](https://en.wikipedia.org/wiki/Temporal_difference_learning) is somewhat similar to the QLearning approach, but differs in two points.
+First, it uses the actual played move to determine the probability delta, instead of the best move like in QLearning.

 But the biggest difference resides in the use of Trace matrices, one per weight matrix in the network.
 Reset to 0 before each game, those trace matrices are used as a memory of the prior updates applied to the network.
 Instead of directly update the weights of the matrices, those changes are added to the trace matrix, then this matrix is used to update the weights.
 Before adding the new change to the trace matrix, the previous value stored in it gets multiplied by *Lambda*, the factor that controls how long each change will affect future updates in the weights.
 The closer to 0.0 lambda is, the shorter term is the memory, the closer to 1.0, the longer.
 Two remarcable values: 0.0 will result in an erasure of the memory in between each move, thus results in a similar update as if directly updating the weights; and 1.0 which preserves in memory all updates that happened throughout the entire game, thus corresponding to the [Monte-Carlo](https://levelup.gitconnected.com/fundamental-of-reinforcement-learning-monte-carlo-algorithm-85428dc77f76) reinforcement method.

 ### Wait, this is a two player game !
 Indeed, but this does not prevent the AI to train against itself using the same neural network and weight matrices!
-You can consider that the best move for the player two is actually the worst move for the player one, and because our neural network only give the win probability for each given state, it's up to us to decide wether using the highest or the lowest in order to determine the played move.
+You can consider that the best move for the player two is actually the worst move for the player one, and because our neural network only give the win probability for each given state, it's up to us to decide wether to use the highest or the lowest score in order to determine the played move.

 ## Neural Network Architecture
 ### Game state